Frequently Asked Questions

 Q: What kind of results can we expect?

-A: Leaders and churches who work with ACPR often report:
+A: Leaders and churches who work with ACPR often notice:

 Q: Is ACPR just for leaders in crisis?

 A: Not at all.
-While we frequently walk with pastors through burnout, conflict, and transition, many leaders engage with us proactively—because they want to stay healthy and effective before crisis hits.
+While we often walk with pastors through burnout, conflict, and seasons of transition, many leaders engage our work proactively—because they want to remain steady, grounded, and effective before pressure escalates.

 Q: What makes your approach different?

-A: We don’t just hand out advice or quick fixes.
-Our work is grounded in Bowen Family Systems Theory, a proven framework for understanding how people and organizations function under stress.
-We help leaders think more clearly, not react more quickly.
+A: We don’t offer quick fixes or ready-made answers.
+Our work is grounded in Bowen Family Systems Theory, a well-established framework for understanding how people and organizations function under stress.
+Rather than pushing leaders to react faster, we help them slow down, think more clearly, and lead with greater intention.

 Q: Is there a size or denomination requirement?

-A: No. We work with leaders from a wide range of denominations and traditions—from small congregations to regional networks to national organizations.
-Healthy leadership is a universal need.
+A: No. We work with leaders across a wide range of denominations and traditions—from small congregations to regional networks and national organizations.
+The dynamics of leadership and resilience are not confined to any one size or setting.

 Q: Can you really help if we’re far away?